Awesome-React-Modules/React-Pincode/README.md

 # React Pincode

 React Pincode is a published NPM module that can be integrated inside any ReactJS application.
 It is used to extract Area, City, District, and State information as soon as the user enters valid Pin-Code.
 On entering a valid Pin-Code, a GET request is made to the Indian Postal Service API and the useful information is extracted and results are displayed in the respective fields.
-If a valid Pincode is entered an error is thrown which can be customized by a user using a specific prop.
+If an invalid Pincode is entered an error is thrown which can be customized by a user using a specific prop.

 <div align="center">
     <img src="https://forthebadge.com/images/badges/powered-by-responsibility.svg" >